yoseychan/Tuskk/README.md

 ![Tuskk](https://github.com/yoseychan/Tuskk/blob/master/public/image/Tuskk.png)

 ## About Tuskk
-Tuskk is a small gaming news website.The team of Tuskk publish informative articles for all game enthusiasts to read, like and comment.
+Tuskk is a small gaming news website.
+The small team of Tuskk publish informative articles for all game enthusiasts to read, like and comment.

 ## Built with: